ameyaphad/dynamic_roadmaps/README.md

 ## Results
 - The algorithm outperformed the naive approach in removing vertices and edges significantly, with DRM taking ~0.2s compared to the naive approach, which took ~5s with 5s of roadmap construction.
-- The results were obtained on the **Fetch Robot**, and the visualization for the DRM implementation can be seen below:
+- The DRM algorithm was implemented on the **Fetch Robot**, and the output of the planning can be seen in the visualization shown below:

 <p align='center'>
     <img src="DRM_Final_Demo_3.gif" alt="drawing" width="800"/>